 Like Scotland, in the UK between 2009 and 2012, visits to urban outdoor areas represented the largest proportion of overall time spent (41%).
 Scottish visitors remained longer in woodlands, farms, and towns and cities (urban) than the average UK visitor between 2009 and 2012 (78%, 34% and 25% more time spent per visit on average respectively).
 A trip to the beach took similar amounts of time across the UK, with only 1 minute extra spent in Scotland than in the UK average (1 hour and 59 minutes Scotland and 1 hour and 58 minutes UK for coastal margins).

 Before 2007, an increasing percentage of visitors spent nothing on a trip – up from 63% in 2004 to 72% in 2007, despite 2007 representing a total spending high point.
 Across the sample, on average, 71% of outdoor recreation visits were enjoyed for free.
 Interestingly the proportion of visits where nothing was spent fell from 72% in 2007 to 68% in 2008 as total spend fell.
-The 33% (£169 million) decrease in spending in 2008 also happened despite an increase in visit numbers.
+The 23% (£222.7 million) decrease in spending in 2008 also happened despite a 3.3% increase in visit numbers.

-Figures 23 and 24 show that Scotland spends more time in the outdoors but less on each trip.
-For most of the time series the lower per trip spending in Scotland meant the average person spent less on outdoor recreation.
-Based upon spend per visit in 2012, by 2017 the average person in Scotland spent more each year (£177) than the UK average (£115), driven largely by the higher numbers of visits per person.
+Figures 23 and 24 show that Scotland spends more time and money in the outdoors per person than the UK.
+Scottish spending per visit was £0.26 lower than the UK in 2009 but grew to overtake the UK in 2011 and was £0.22 higher in 2012.
+Based upon spend per visit in 2012, by 2017 the average person in Scotland spent over double (£299) the UK average (£124), driven by more visits per person and spending per visit.

-For the years in which we have data (2004 to 2012) the spending by habitat in Scotland was variable but individual habitat trends were relatively stable.
-Mirroring visitor numbers, urban and coastal margins habitats saw the largest average annual expenditure (£109 million and £95 million respectively).
-However, while woodland was the third most-visited habitat, on average more money was spent on visits to mountain and moorland annually, at £57 million compared with £50 million for woodland.
-On average, between 2004 and 2012, expenditure per visit was greatest for visits to lochs (and reservoirs) (£3.07) followed by visits to mountain and moorland (£2.88) and coastal margin (£2.14).
-Despite having the largest overall expenditure, visits to urban had the lowest expenditure per visit (£0.67).
+For the years in which we have data (2004 to 2012) the spending across habitats in Scotland was variable but individual habitat trends were relatively stable.
+Mirroring visitor numbers, urban and coastal margins habitats saw the largest average annual expenditure (£209 million and £199 million respectively).
+However, while woodland was the third most-visited habitat, on average more money was spent on visits to mountain and moorland annually, at £123 million compared with £108 million for woodland.
+On average, between 2004 and 2012, expenditure per visit was greatest for visits to mountain and moorland (£6.14), followed by visits to lochs (and reservoirs) (£5.92) and coastal margin (£4.51).
+Despite having the largest overall expenditure, visits to urban had the lowest expenditure per visit (£1.28).

 Natural capital asset values